bitshares/bitshares-ui/README.md

 ### Master (stable)

-When all issues to the current RC are fixed, `staging` branch is released to the stable `master` branch.
+When all major issues to the current RC are fixed, `staging` branch is released to the stable `master` branch.

 Available for browsing on https://wallet.bitshares.org which is the official reference wallet for Bitshares.